-Yasuko Ohtani, who in 2020 celebrates the 45th anniversary of her debut, is one of Japan’s leading violinists in terms of both popularity and talent.
+Yasuko Ohtani, who in 2023 celebrates the 48th anniversary of her debut, is one of Japan’s leading violinists in terms of both popularity and talent.
 Acclaimed for her “singing violin,” she moves and delights audiences with her vivid stage presence and warm, profound musicality.

 After graduating from Tokyo University of the Arts, Ohtani went on to complete the doctoral course at that university’s graduate school.
 She began her career as a soloist while still a student.
 She has performed recitals to high acclaim in locations such as Vienna, Rome, Cologne and Berlin, and received praise for concerts performed on the invitation of the Toronto Music Festival, the city of Salzburg and others.

-Curriculum Vitae as of June 2020
+Curriculum Vitae as of May 2022